Skip to main content

 The written assessment requires participants to complete short answer questions that address the content presented in each module.

-Live sessions are recorded and available within 24 hours for participants who are unable to attend.
+There are three live sessions held throughout the course and these are also recorded and available within 24 hours for participants who are unable to attend.

 Recommended text